Afghan war orphan remains with Marine accused of abduction

 As she recovered from injuries in a U.S. military hospital, the Afghan government and the International Committee of the Red Cross identified her relatives, and through meetings with the State Department, arranged for their reunification.
 The child’s cousin and his wife — young newlyweds without children yet of their own — wept when they first saw her, they said: Taking her in and raising her was the greatest honor of their lives.

-Nonetheless, Mast — in spite of orders from military officials to stop intervening — was determined to take her home to the United States.
+Nonetheless, Mast — despite orders from military officials to stop intervening — was determined to take her home to the United States.
 He used his status in the military, appealed to political connections in the Trump administration and convinced the small-town Virginia court to skip some of the usual safeguards that govern international adoptions.

 Finally, when the U.S. military withdrew from Afghanistan last summer, he helped the family get to the United States.
 After they arrived, they say, he took their baby from them at the Fort Pickett Virginia Army National Guard base.
 They haven’t seen her since and are suing to get her back.